divital-coder/MedResearch/README.md

     Thematic Organization: Organize your literature review thematically or conceptually.
 This allows you to group related studies and present a cohesive narrative rather than simply listing individual papers.

-Remember that the goal of a literat
+Remember that the goal of a literature review is not just to list all available papers but to provide a critical synthesis of the existing knowledge and identify gaps or areas where your research can contribute.
+Discuss your plan with your advisor or colleagues to get specific guidance tailored to your research context.

+explore minimum 20 research papers for literature review